 Siberian Shepherd

-Both being larger breeds, you should expect to have a dog that weighs between 50 to 80 pounds when they’re full grown.
-With a thicker coat, these hybrids are also not the greatest for warmer climates.
+Both being larger breeds, you should expect to have a dog that weighs between 50 and 80 pounds when they’re fully grown.
+With a thicker coat, these hybrids are also not the best for warmer climates.

 They’re both incredibly loyal, intelligent, and energetic, though, so you can expect them to be very social and at home when they’re surrounded by your family.